dimagi/commcare-cloud/docs/commcare-cloud/basics.md

 ## Handling a reboot
-When a server reboots there are a number of tasks that should be run to ensure that the encyprted drive is decrypted and all systems are brought back up.
+When a server reboots there are a number of tasks that should be run to ensure that the encrypted drive is decrypted and all systems are brought back up.
 ```
 $ commcare-cloud <env> after-reboot --limit <inventory name or IP> all